kroxiksut/django-152fz-consent/docs/consent/en/import.md

 ## Purpose

-The import layer is designed to provide controlled transfer of existing consent data into the kernel model.
+The import layer is designed to provide controlled transfer of existing consent data into the core model.

 ## Tools